plausible/docs/docs/wordpress-integration.md

 * Tracking outbound link clicks out of the box
 * The ability to exclude admin users from having their visits and page views recorded
 * Full support for [self-hosted instances of Plausible](self-hosting.md)

+You can install the Plausible Analytics plugin in the "**Plugins**" section in the left-hand side navigation within your WordPress dashboard.
+Click on "**Add New**", in the search field in the top right, search for the name of the plugin and click on the "**Install Now**" button.
+After the installation is finished, click on the "**Activate**" button.

+"**Plausible Analytics**" will now show up in the "**Settings**" section in the left-hand side navigation within your WordPress dashboard.
+Click on it to explore the different options available.

 ### How to track 404 page errors with the WordPress plugin